Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
     In my doctoral research, I <strong>question and evaluate</strong> quantitative approaches and statistical methods used in <strong>health disparities research</strong>.
-    In particular, my work examines the <strong>quantification of mental health disparities</strong> and the use of statistical methods to measure and study disparities in psychological distress, anxiety, and depression at the population level.
+    In particular, my work examines the <strong>quantification and  use of statistical methods to measure and study disparities in psychological distress, anxiety, and depression at the population level.
   </p>